Leave your contact details and Get 3 Live Classes for Free

 What Do AP Score Distributions Reveal?

-The AP score distribution system reveals important student achievement data for different subjects.
+The AP score distribution system reveals important student achievement data, helping answer questions like what percentage is a 4 on the AP exam across different subjects.
 Every year the College Board delivers statistical information about the scoring range of test-takers from level 1 through 5.
 AP Calculus BC shows higher 5-score achievement rates compared to other AP exams because students choose mathematics AP classes as their subject of study.
 Educators together with students gain insights regarding subjects that need deeper preparation through assessment of distribution patterns.

 For insights into how to interpret your AP score report and understand what each score signifies, consult Legacy Online School’s detailed explanation.